The Emergence of Barbarian Europe, 250-800 AD

 By the end of this course you should be able to...

-By the end of the course you should have a broad understanding of a set of political and political changes that continue to shape how the various peoples of Western Europe see themselves and each other. .
+By the end of the course you should have a broad understanding of a set of political and social changes that continue to shape how the various peoples of Western Europe see themselves and each other. .

 What level is the course and do I need any particular skills?